Quick Tips: Fitting Physical Activity Into Your DaySkip to the navigation

 You may not even realize that many of the things you do during the day are ways for you to meet your physical activity needs.
 Many household chores, for example, will get your heart rate going faster.
-A faster heartbeat is what defines moderate-level activity.
+A faster heartbeat and increased breathing are what define moderate-level activity.

 Experts say to do 2½ hours of moderate activity a week.
 Moderate activity means things like brisk walking, brisk cycling, or shooting baskets.
-But any activities—including daily chores—that raise your heart rate can be included.
+But any activities that raise your heart rate and make you breathe harder—including daily chores—can be included.
 Many of us are so busy that fitting in physical activity can seem impossible on most days.

 Here's some good news: It doesn't have to be a certain amount each day.
 It's fine to do blocks of 10 minutes or more throughout your day and week.

 Here are some ideas for fitting short bursts of activity into your day:

 - Take a few 10-minute walks or bike rides during the day.

 - Use an exercise video for a little while in the morning and a little while in the evening.

 - Use a free smartphone app or online exercise video.

 - Take a 10-minute dance break with your young children.